Welcome

 Available Positions

 Our lab is currently recruiting graduate students and post-docs (People of all nationalities are welcome).
 We are also open to short term residences/internships of undergraduates and overseas students/researchers.
 As neuroscience is a multi-disciplinary field we welcome applicants from a variety of scientific backgrounds.
 Particularly those with a background in neurophysiology, molecular/cell biology, or mathematics /information science.
-Please feel free to contact us if you are interested.
+If you are interested, please see this page and contact me by email.